The exact cook time can vary. Read below for our tips!

 Searching for a delicious seafood appetizer?
 Frozen coconut shrimp in the air fryer might be for you!

-Recipe Tips/Substitutions
+Recipe Tips

 - Unlike other breaded things – such as chicken nuggets or frozen shrimp tempura – you need to watch the coconut shrimp more closely so that it gets crispy and golden brown but doesn’t end up burned.
-There’s a fine line here and it can happen quickly!
+There’s a fine line here, and it can happen quickly!

 If you’re wondering how to cook frozen coconut shrimp in the air fryer, you can check out the process photos in this section.

-Once the air fryer is hot, place the frozen coconut shrimp onto the air fryer tray in one even layer.
+First, preheat the air fryer to 360 degrees Fahrenheit.
+Once the air fryer is hot, place the frozen coconut shrimp in the air fryer basket in one layer.

-There shouldn’t be much overlap so if you can’t fit them all, make less or cook this amount in two batches.
+There shouldn’t be much overlap, so if you can’t fit them all, make less or cook this amount in two batches.

-Cook the frozen coconut shrimp for 10-12 minutes until they are fully cooked and crispy on the outside.
+Cook the frozen coconut shrimp for 10-12 minutes or until they are fully cooked and crispy on the outside.
 Flip or gently shake the shrimp halfway.

 Storage Tips